 - 1) Calibration a process that ensures standards are understood by faculty and consistently applied.
 We use examples of previous work to align all markers on a module. - 2) Internal Moderation a process that checks that standards are being applied consistently at the module level, within or across campuses.
 We ask markers who did not mark the work initially to check the consistency of colleagues' marking by looking at assessed work samples. - 3) External Moderation this process is undertaken by External Examiners who work at other universities and are experts in the subject area your students are studying.
 They look at work from across all campuses and compare standards with those they are familiar with across the sector.
-External Examiners have the power to raise any concerns they have over marking in their annual reports and also directly with the Vice Chancellor of the University.
+External Examiners have the power to raise any concerns they have over marking in their annual reports.